isc-projects/kea/doc/sphinx/arm/install.rst

 cql_config script is present in the tools/ directory of the Kea sources.
 Before using it, please create a cql_config_defines.sh file in the same directory (there is an example available in cql_config_define.sh.sample;
-you may copy it over to cql_config_defines.sh and edit the path specified in it) and change the environment variable CPP_DRIVER_PATH to point to the directory where the cpp-driver sources are located.
+copy it over to cql_config_defines.sh and edit the path specified in it) and change the environment variable CPP_DRIVER_PATH to point to the directory where the cpp-driver sources are located.
 Make sure that appropriate access rights are set on this file.
 It should be